-Since 1992, ACCESS THEATER has been a home to New York City's leading downtown artists.
+Since 1992, Access Theater has been a home to New York City's leading downtown artists.
 When not producing its own work, Access serves as a cost-effective curated arts venue seeking innovative, not-for-profit producing organizations devoted to new works.
-Offering a well-maintained, subsidized and therefore affordable, downtown venue for the showcasing of emerging artists and their efforts, Access has served as host to an impressive roster of theater artists.
+Offering a well-maintained and subsidized (and therefore affordable) downtown venue for the showcasing of emerging artists and their efforts, Access has served as host to an impressive roster of theater artists.

 Under Founder and Executive Director Jacqueline Christy, Access’ twenty-seven-year history is rich with the early works of then-unknown theater artists, talents now recognized and respected for the contributions they have made to modern theater.
 Stephen Belber, Brian Dykstra, David Johnston, Josh Lefkowitz, Matthew Freeman, Tom McCarthy, Aasif Mandvi, Michael Hollinger, David Foley – these playwrights will be produced for years to come, and they all got their start with works produced by Access.

 Access has joined forces with organizations to create programming geared outward, toward our community and its families.
 Access continues to seek ways to create resources for others, with subsidized rehearsal and performance space for not-for-profit organizations in need.
 Access Theater has produced hundreds of new plays, many of which have gone on to Off-Broadway productions, regional theaters, British theaters, and feature film development.
 Recent successes include:

 Bedlam Theater's premiere of Hamlet / St. Joan, which ran to great acclaim and moved to a successful run at the Lynne Redgrave Theater;

 Sakina's Restaurant by Aasif Mandvi went on to a successful run at the American Place Theater;